 Distance: 30 miles

-If you awaken on Day 3 feeling emboldened, you should know North Carolina’s mountains have more than a dozen challenging 100-mile organized rides, one of which, the Fletcher Flyer, takes place not far from where yesterday’s ride ended.
+If you awaken on Day 3 feeling emboldened, you should know North Carolina’s mountains have more than a dozen challenging 100-mile organized rides, one of which, the WNC Flyer (formerly the Fletcher Flyer), takes place not far from where yesterday’s ride ended.
 You might be encouraged to learn that the Flyer is the least hilly of North Carolina’s mountain centuries.
-And you might appreciate the fact that the Blue Ridge Bicycle Club’s Blackberry Pie route (also known as the Fletcher Flyer Tune-Up) gives you a 30.5-mile taste of the Flyer.
+And you might appreciate the fact that the Blue Ridge Bicycle Club’s Blackberry Pie route (also known as the Flyer Tune-Up) gives you a 30.5-mile taste of the Flyer.

 Your voyage begins with a quick 1-mile ride out of town and into the rolling terrain that marks this ride.
 Initially, you follow the wide span of the French Broad River Valley.
 After crossing N.C.
 Highway 280, you’ll enter the more intimate Mills River Valley watershed.
 An out-and-back on Watagnee Trail takes you up Queen Creek to a lovely meadow and mountain ponds, ideal for your lunch break – and nap.

 The return to Fletcher is a gradual reintroduction to civilization.
-Over an early dinner at Fletcher’s Blue Sky Cafe, awaiting you are appetizers (Southwestern Spring Rolls), the entrée (Carolina BBQ Melt with onion rings) and dessert (Reese’s Peanut Butter Pie).
-Though you’re at the end of your trip, there’s nothing wrong with plotting the strategy for your next mountain ride: the Fletcher Flyer.
+Over an early dinner at Fletcher’s Blue Sky Cafe, awaiting you are appetizers (Southwestern Spring Rolls), the entrée (Classic Carolina Burger with onion rings) and dessert (Reese’s Peanut Butter Pie).
+Though you’re at the end of your trip, there’s nothing wrong with plotting the strategy for your next mountain ride: the WNC Flyer.